peppelauro/bootstrap-year-calendar/README.md

-# bootstrap-year-calendar
+# bulma-year-calendar
-A fully customizable year calendar widget, for boostrap !
+A fully customizable year calendar widget, for bulma !
+Forked from bootstrap-year-calendar by Paul-DS.
 You can find all details on the [official website](http://www.bootstrap-year-calendar.com/).

 ![alt tag](http://www.bootstrap-year-calendar.com/img/calendar.png)